P3tWu33y/Message-Processing-System/README.md

 # Run your Redis Server:
 redis-server --daemonize yes

-## Install dependencies for each service:
+## Install dependencies for each service and build:

 # ServiceA
 cd ServiceA
-dotnet restore
+dotnet restore && dotnet build

 # ServiceB
 cd ../ServiceB
-dotnet restore
+dotnet restore && dotnet build

 # ServiceC
 cd ../ServiceC
-dotnet restore
+dotnet restore && dotnet build

--Now you can run Service B and Service C and when they're loaded and runnning you may run ServiceA to generate data for the first column --
-(if needed run it multiple times just to create more data).
+-Now you can run Service B and Service C and when they're loaded and runnning you may run ServiceA to generate data -- (if needed run it multiple times just to create more data).